auth0/Auth0.swift/FAQ.md

 Auth0.swift has no control whatsoever over the alert box.
 It cannot be closed programmatically.
 Unfortunately, that is a limitation of `ASWebAuthenticationSession`.

+## 5. How to resolve the _Failed to start this transaction, as there is an active transaction at the moment_ error ?

+Users might encounter this error when the login/logout alert box is displayed and the user locks the device and unlocks it again.
+The alert box would have been dismissed but when the user tries to log in again, the error is shown.
+This is a known issue with `ASWebAuthenticationSession` and it is not specific to Auth0.swift .
+We have already raised an issue with Apple and are waiting for a response from them.
+Meanwhile , as a workaround, developers can invoke `WebAuthentication.cancel()` to manually clear the current login transaction when encountering this error.
+Please ensure to not cancel a valid login attempt (eg: the login page is open, and the user switches briefly to another app and then returns) .

 ---

 [Go up ⤴](#frequently-asked-questions)